 The importance of the correct fit in cycling shoes cannot be overstated.
 Too large and your shoes may feel uncomfortably roomy-this naturally causes your leg muscles to overcompensate, leading to poor energy utilization.

 Too small and your toes will be squeezing the front cap of the shoes.
-You will experience the same sensation on the sides of the feet as well.
+You will experience the same sensation on the sides of the feet as well as when you plant your feet on the Peloton pedal.
 This is a ticket to injury land!

 When to size up